Choosing the best outdoor TV can be really overwhelming. But, it doesn't have to be.

 Or, if it will only be installed temporarily for certain time of the year, then taken in for storage, just get the range for that season.

-Then, make sure your outdoor TV is rated to work at those extremes.
+Then, make sure your outdoor TV is rated to work outside those extremes.

 WATER: Rain & Humidity

-Electricity and water are a dangerous combination, and water will ruin any electronic device.
+Electricity and water are a dangerous combination.
+Water will ruin any electronic device.

 So, this is about keeping water out of your outdoor TV, whether it be from rain, humidity, or splashes from your pool.